oxfordroadmap/vis/content/post/frame-value_god-context_king/index.en.md

 These three words sum up the values of humans (and relationships), with all its playfulness and seriousness.

 `Muscles, money, game, (and frame)` have been the core belief and observations of men for a thriving life.
 [Build muscle, make money, learn game](https://x.com/RationalMale/status/1355328296779710466).

 Life's playbook appear trite.

 They nevertheless point to the [fundamental of relationships, the values of others](https://www.amazon.com/Value-Others-Understanding-Relationships-Marketplace-ebook/dp/B0D1Q5LHNV).

 People compete, and people collaborate.
+(Man up.)
 Be useful to others.

 The essence of game thus, in the forms of muscles in hunter-gather communities, in the forms of money in market relationships, and in the various dating, war-fighting, and power-grabbing games, marks the endless ingenuity of the same game: human values and relationships.